Granite Slab Size: What Are the Standard Dimensions?

 Granite does not simply come out of the earth in the form of a slab.
 At the quarries, granite is extracted and separated into large blocks.
 These blocks are then cut into thin sheets called slabs.
 After the stone is cut, it is then polished and shipped off to the fabricator.
 Multiple slabs that are similar will be grouped together, as many jobs will require more than one slab.

-What Are the Standard Dimensions of a Granite Slab?
+What is the Average Size of a Granite Slab?

 Although the size of the slab will likely be altered to create your specific countertop, general sizes for slabs of granite are listed in the table below: